n3rdopolis/rebeccablackos/README.txt

            ** vconsole.xkbvariant : Sets the global keyboard variant
            ** vconsole.xkboptions : Sets any global keyboard options

-           ** vttyaccessible : Makes the vTTYs use the fenrir screen reader ** novttyaccessible : Disables the ferir screen reader in vTTYs
+           ** vttyaccessible : Makes the vTTYs and recinit use the fenrir screen reader ** novttyaccessible : Disables the ferir screen reader in vTTYs and recinit

            ** uvttyaccessible : Makes the UvTTYs use the fenrir screen reader ** nouvttyaccessible: Disables the fenrir screen reader in UvTTYs